AledPeart/theNameGame/README.md

 ![Functional Design Diagram](https://github.com/AledPeart/theNameGame/blob/master/assets/images/functional%20game%20design.png)

 The steps laid out in the diagram are tied closely to the layout and design as I have detailed above so I will not repeat that here.
 From a functional perspective, I opted to use a global counter, which is set to 0 initially and then increments by +1 each time the user submits an answer.
 The global counter is used to reference and load the questions, images, clues and answers, which I have stored locally in a JSON file.
-I chose to use a JSON as opposed to an array it my Javascript file as it is deemed to be more stable and scalable in the future.
+I chose to use a JSON as opposed to an array in my Javascript file as it is deemed to be more stable and scalable in the future.
 An ‘event-listener’ has been to set for each click of the submit answer button, which triggers a function to check the users answer, and to set the next question.
 The answer is checked against the corresponding answer in the JSON file using the global counter as a reference.
 An ‘if ‘statement has been set and if the user answer is correct, a series of functions are triggered to display the correct answer icon, play the correct answer audio clip and to increment the correct score total on the scoreboard.
 Alternatively if the user answer is not correct a series of functions are triggered to display the incorrect answer icon, play the incorrect answer audio clip and to increment the incorrect score total on the scoreboard.
 A timeout function has been set here to allow the answer to be checked before the next question function is run.
 Within this function another ‘if’ statement checks that the global counter is less than 10, if it is then the above cycle is repeated.
 When the counter reaches 10 the game has ended and the user is taken to the end game screen, and the end of game message is displayed.
 The content of the clues in the help section have also been linked to the global counter, and they are revealed to the user on clicking the relevant help buttons.